Headlands Journal

 Exploratorium Quarterly

-The goal of the Exploratorium Quarterly magazine was to communicate ideas that the museum exhibits can't easily demonstrate, extending the museum beyond it's physical walls.
+The goal of the original Exploratorium Quarterly magazine was to communicate ideas that exhibits couldn’t easily demonstrate, extending the museum beyond it's physical walls.
 Each issue examined a single topic from multiple viewpoints of science, art and human perception.
 This approach allowed an investigation of interconnections between apparently unrelated phenomena.
 Over a 15 year period, I worked closely with editorial and photography, collaborating in creating content as well as design layout .

 Publications include